 Sadly, with the complexities of life and property transactions, and the fact that there is often a chain involved when buying and selling properties, one small hiccup can have consequences for everyone in that chain.

-• It may be as something as seemingly innocuous as a removal van turning up late to clear items from the property to enable vacant possession to be given on time.
+- it might be something as seemingly innocuous as a removal van turning up late to clear items from the property to enable vacant possession to be given in time for the agreed completion date; or

-• It could be something as outrageous as a buyer demanding a discount to complete after exchange of contracts (yes, this has happened!)
+- it could even be something as outrageous as a buyer demanding a discount to complete after exchange of contracts (yes, this has happened!).

-Whatever the cause, by the time of exchange of contracts, a buyer and a seller will have agreed a time and day by when funds need to be transferred to complete the purchase.
+Whatever the cause, by the time of the exchange of contracts, a buyer and seller will have agreed a time and date by when funds need to be transferred to complete the purchase.
 A failure to comply with that contractual term is a breach of contract.

-What is the effect of this delay in completion?
+What is the effect of this delayed completion date?

-This means, for example, a buyer towards the bottom of a chain who has remitted funds to their solicitor an hour too late, cannot complete until later than envisaged.
-The next person up the chain cannot complete on their purchase because they need the funds from the person below them in the chain who is buying their property in order complete on their purchase, and so on.
+This means, for example, that a buyer towards the bottom of a chain who has remitted funds to their solicitor an hour too late, cannot complete until later than envisaged, leading to a delayed completion date.
+The next person up the chain cannot complete their purchase because they need the funds from the person below them in the chain, and they are buying their property in order to complete on their purchase, and so on.

 By way of example:

-Professor Plum needs those funds from Ms Scarlett to purchase a property from Reverend Green and cannot complete until he has them.
+Professor Plum needs those funds from Ms Scarlett to purchase a property from Reverend Green and cannot complete until he has the funds.
 He then delays in completing his purchase with Reverend Green.

-This will continue right up the chain and the losses that people incur can include additional storage costs or moving costs and hotel and accommodation costs, for example.
-However, it does not end here.
+This will continue right up the chain and the losses that people incur can include additional storage costs or moving costs and hotel and accommodation expenses, for example.
+However, it does not end there.

 Because of the legal principle of privity of contract, only the parties to a contract have the right to pursue each other.
 This means Dr Black cannot seek her losses from Ms Scarlett.
-She has to pursue Reverend Green, because they have a contract together.
+Dr Black can only pursue Reverend Green for the delay, because they have a contract together.

 Most property transactions take place pursuant to standard terms and conditions.
 We have focussed on the standard residential, as opposed to commercial, conditions of sale.